ballerina-platform/module-ballerina-graphql/ballerina/Module.md

 ```

 ##### Context Init
-This function will be used to initialize the `graphql:Context` object.
-Usage of the `graphql:Context` will be described
-in a separate section.
+This field is used to initialize the `graphql:Context` object.
+Usage of the `graphql:Context` will be described in a separate section.

 ### Context
 The `graphql:Context` can be used to pass meta-information among the graphql resolver (resource/remote) functions.
 It will be created per each request, with a defined set of attributes.
 Attributes can be stored in the `graphql:Context` object using key, value pairs.
 The key should be always a `string`.
-The type of the value is `value:Clonable|isolated object {}`.
+The type of the value is `value:Cloneable|isolated object {}`.
 This means the values can be any immutable type, `readonly` value, or an isolated object.
 These attributes can be set using a function, which can be given as a service configuration parameter.

 #### Context Init
 The `graphql:Context` can be initialized using a function.
 The function signature is as follows: